DangerousFreedom1984/monero_inflation_checker/README.md

 "MIC - Monero Inflation Checker" is licensed under GPL 3.0 by DangerousFreedom.

 ## TLDR

 Minimal Python tools and educational material for checking inflation in Monero.
-You can get more information [here](https://www.moneroinflation.com/).
+You can get more information at [www.moneroinflation.com](https://www.moneroinflation.com/).

 ## What is it?